-Septoplasty is derived from the term “septo” which denotes septum or nasaal septum while “plasty” meaning molding, grafting, or forming.
-So, in relations to a deviated septum, a septoplasty straightens the bone and cartilage that divides the two nasal passages.
+Septoplasty is derived from the term “septo” which denotes septum or nasal septum while “plasty” meaning molding, grafting, or forming.
+So, in relation to a deviated septum, a septoplasty straightens the bone and cartilage that divides the two nasal passages.

 Benefits of a Septoplasty